itzalak/furnace/docs/NOTES.md

     - probably don't need supergfxctl
 - I am starting to think asusctl is not reasonable or valuable, optionally there is rog-daemon, still unsure
     - <https://aur.archlinux.org/packages/rog-daemon>
+- Should I try EndeavourOS?
+    - uses calamares
+    - has default configurations already set for many apps

+## Open questions

+- Can I configure btrfs 'partitions' after installation?
+    - For snapshots I think yes, others still unclear
+- EFI size for Nvidia + dual boot
+- Archinstall did not install AMD graphics, can I start with AMD and later install Nvidia?
+How?
+- Basic setup of bash is dreadful, needs revisiting
+-

+## Clarifications

+It is possible to set up the disk configuration before using archinstall, however the configuration is not straightforward, and dual booting was simple for win 11, just copying the bootloader was enough, however, no clue on other linux installations.
+Needs research.

+## Tools to try

+- flatpack
+- alpaca for ollama
+-